TechySushmit/Memory-Game-in-Python/README.md

 python3 main.py
 ```
 ## Important Note on Code Usage
-<b>Please note:</b> Copying code from this repository without proper acknowledgment is a breach of the "Don't Be Lazy" License (MIT).
+<b>Please note:</b> Copying code from this repository without proper acknowledgment is a breach of the "Don't Be Lazy" License.
 Be original, or at least credit your sources!

 ## GitHub Repository
 [Memory Game in Python](https://github.com/TechySushmit/Memory-Game-in-Python)